jpconstantineau/BlueMicro_BLE/docs/supported_hardware.md

 Finally, since the main goal of switching to a nrf52832 processor is to convert a keyboard from wired to wireless, physical space for a battery is the next consideration for compatibility with a specific keyboard.

+## Keyboards - Using directly in the Keyboard

+It's possible to design a keyboard to use the NRF52832 or a NRF52832 module directly on the Keyboard PCB.
+This allows the most flexibility in using the available GPIOs and adding any other functionality that cannot be implemented on a breakout board due to the limited space available.

+One such example is the [Blue Ortho](https://imgur.com/a/p3ZXnPM#wDFujG6).

+## What about Nordic Semiconductor's...

+### NRF52840

+This is a relatively new chip that supports on-chip USB.
+There is more Flash (1Mb), more RAM (256kb), more GPIOs (48 instead of 32), can run with 5V, and also has a USB 2.0 controller.
+It's not clear if wired HID functionality will be available.
+There are very few modules currently available.
+Adafruit is currently working on developping the NRF52840.
+Until they release their hardware and updated NRF52 libraries to support this chip, we will not be able to use the BlueMicro firmware with the NRF52840.

+### NRF52810

+This chip is very similar to the NRF52832 but has less features, flash space and ram.
+There are fewer modules available with the NRF52810 than with the NRF52832; often at higher prices due to their limited availability.
+The NRF52 Adafruit library does not support this chip.
+As such, it's recommended to go directly to the NRF52832.

+### NRF51822

+The NRF51822 is an older device that uses a 32-bit ARM Cortex M0 CPU core.
+Adafruit does have a NRF51 feather, however, it does not support the NRF52 libraries.
+The NRF51 based Bluefruit boards run as modules that you connect to via an external MCU sending AT style commands over SPI or UART.